-1. The oligopoly: the essence and the main features.

-2. Theoretical models of oligopoly.
-Oligopolistic interdependence and evolution of action market participant.

-3. Features of oligopolistic market organization.
-Oligopolistic pricing.

-4. Oligopoly, based on a secret conspiracy, pricing in these conditions, interference by the conspiracy.
-Leadership in prices.

-5. The effectiveness of oligopoly.
+- 1. The oligopoly: the essence and the main features. - 2.
+Theoretical models of oligopoly.
+Oligopolistic interdependence and evolution of action market participant. - 3.
+Features of oligopolistic market organization.
+Oligopolistic pricing. - 4.
+Oligopoly, based on a secret conspiracy, pricing in these conditions, interference by the conspiracy.
+Leadership in prices. - 5.
+The effectiveness of oligopoly.
 Features of state regulation in conditions of oligopoly.

-Practical lesson No 13 Theme: The Entry into the Market
+Theme: The Market of Production Factors